hhsieh/hhsieh.github.io/_posts/2016-10-29-Unlimited-Networks-1.md

     DM <- dist[] < 20
     diag(DM) = 0

+If you type

+    DM

-In this way, we create an adjacency matrix.
+in R console, you have an adjacency matrix.
 Isn't it easy?

 We can write a function in R, which generates adjacency matrices based on the threshold distance _d_.